Quick Facts: Earning an Ed.D. in New Jersey

 No Dissertation Ed.D.
 Programs in New Jersey

 We mention this because it’s a useful component to be looking for when you’re examining Ed.D. options.
 A dissertation in practice means you’ll get to address a challenge in your own district.
 You’ll often have an opportunity to present your project findings to relevant stakeholders.
-And you’ll emerge with a good-looking résumé.
-Our school listings contain links to the curricula pages—you’ll find more info on the final project there.
+And you’ll have a chance to marry research with practice.
+Our listings contain links to the curricula pages—you’ll find more info on the final project there.

 Doctoral Education Funding in New Jersey

-For this section, we’ve pulled as much information on institutional aid for New Jersey Ed.D. programs as we could find!
+This section contains information on institutional aid for New Jersey Ed.D. programs.
 With the exception of Rutgers, we didn’t unearth much beyond assistantships and general graduate awards.
 But there a few private schools with potential discounts.
-You’ll probably need to add external aid into the mix (e.g. federal & private loans, tuition reimbursement, etc.).
-The Ed.D. program coordinator and the Office of Financial Aid or Graduate School are the best folks to help with this process.
+If you have questions on external aid, such as federal loans, the Office of Financial Aid or Graduate School will be able to help.

 Caldwell University